Welcome to University of Wisconsin Soccer Camp

 It is the belief of University of Wisconsin Soccer Camp that to have success and enjoy the game, players need to be trained in all facets of the game.
 Training sessions will be geared toward teaching each and every soccer camp player to know the roles, responsibilities and skills needed to excel in all areas of the field.
 Technical ability with the ball and the ability to assess and make good decisions will be an important part of every training activity at the camp.
 All campers will be put in challenging activities which mimic the pressures felt in the game.

 This Total Soccer Player Approach will allow players to see new and rewarding activities which will aid them in their quest of excellence on the soccer field.
 Coach Trask and his staff will bring passion to the game of soccer for all soccer camp participants.

-Camp Updates - Online Registration for 2014/2015 Summer Camps COMING IN FEBRUARY!!
+Camp Updates - Online Registration for 2015 Summer Camps NOW OPEN!!

-2015 online camp registration is comin in Februrary for our Elite Camps, Day Camps and Total Striking Academy.
+2015 online camp registration is now open for our Elite Camps, Day Camps.
+Total Striking Academy coming soon.

 Head Coach John Trask discusses being selected for the 2013 NCAA Men's Soccer Tournament

 Former Pupils to leave Trask's footprint on 2014 World Cup